 Assignment 1

-The model is steady state in both cases heterogeneous and homogeneous because when looking at the downward flux vs. column height we can see it is constant in both cases.
+The model is in steady state in both cases heterogeneous and homogeneous because when looking at the downward flux vs. column height we can see it is constant in both cases spatially throughout the column.
+In a homogeneous case flux must be the same and the K is the same everywhere therefore the gradient must be linear.
+If you “break” the column into an infinite number of cells the flow in and out of each cell would be equal.
+The excel graph of flux versus height shows this as a constant value.

 We can see that steady state flux agrees with the direct calculation because the value for each cell iteration in the q column is equal to the q in the direct solution.

-Direct solution for fluxq=KeqdHdz
+Direct solution for fluxq=-KeqdHdz

-The Keq is closer to the lower of the K values because when looking at the head profile we can see that the smaller K1 value is over a larger number of cells (6.5) vs. the larger K2 value which is over 5.5 cells.
-When computing harmonic mean(see equation below) which computes Keq this will make the denominator of the equation larger and therefore Keq smaller.
-You can see in the plot below that the head is changing slowly (flatter slope) from 60-25 cm, which is a total height of 35 cm, because the K1 is small.
-The head is changing quickly from 25-0 cm (steeper slope), which is a total height of 25 cm because the K2 is larger.
-Water flow in the column is being limited by the layer with small K which contains smaller pore sizes which limits water flowmathematical relationship Due to this relationship between energy loss and hydraulic conductivity the Keq will always be closer to the layer in which the most energy is lost which is the layer with the lowest K value.
+harmonic mean (Keq)=total # of cells# cells K1K1+# cells K2K2+# cells K3K3

-harmonic mean=total # of cells# cells K1K1+# cells K2K2+# cells K3K3
+Water flow in the column is being limited by the layer with small K which contains smaller pore sizes which limits water flow.
+Energy is related to the square of the gradient and because of this relationship this means that the energy loss is squared.
+This mathematical relationship means that the limiting K layer has a huge amount of energy lost because energy loss is a squared term.
+Due to this relationship between energy loss and hydraulic conductivity the Keq will always be closer to the layer in which the most energy is lost which is the layer with the lowest K value.